Advancing science for the benefit of humanity.

 A Norwegian-American physicist, entrepreneur and philanthropist, Fred Kavli was a champion of science who held the deep conviction that scientific discoveries have positive long-term impact on society.Learn more

-Since 2000, The Kavli Foundation has been dedicated to advancing science for the benefit of humanity, promoting public understanding of scientific research, and supporting scientists and their work.See timeline
+Since 2000, The Kavli Foundation has been dedicated to advancing science for the benefit of humanity.
+Learn more about our impact in the first 20 years.See timeline